Hiatt speedcuffs: Application

 The mechanism of speedcuff application is the same as other modern "swing through" handcuffs.
 By pressing the pivoted arm of the cuff against the wrist, the arm can be made to swing around the wrist and engage with the lock.
 The officer may then tighten the cuff to an appropriate position before applying the other cuff, engaging the double locking system to prevent the handcuffs tightening further.

 Owing to the rigid design, speedcuffs can be applied in one of four different positions, which also apply to hinged handcuffs but not chain-linked.
 In British police training, these positions are termed 'front stack', 'rear stack', 'palm to palm', and 'back to back'.
 Many forces teach two positions to their officers, but some teach all four.

 The 'stacked' positions are those where, once applied (assuming a standing prisoner), the handcuffs are vertical and the wrists pass through the cuffs in opposite directions, resulting in one hand on each side of the handcuffs.

 'Palm to palm' is the position that results when the handcuffs are applied in front of the body, with the palms of the hands facing each other.
 This is generally considered to be inferior in terms of security to a front stack, in which position it is extremely difficult for a prisoner to attempt to strike any person with their hands.

 'Back to back' is the position that results when the handcuffs are applied with the hands behind the body, with the backs of the hands facing each other.

 Rear 'palm to palm' and front 'back to back' are possible, but seldom used as 'back to back' is more secure in the rear, and 'palm to palm' is more comfortable in the front.

 When these handcuffs are applied in a 'non stack' position, it is more secure for the keyholes to be on the opposite side of the hands so that the prisoner cannot reach the keyhole if he/she were to have a handcuff key.

 In a confrontational situation, although the ultimate intention may be to apply the handcuffs to the rear in the back-to-back position, officers are often forced to settle for the first position in which they can get both of the suspect's wrists.

 Media

 These photos show how these handcuffs are used.
-The photos have been recreated by an actor and do not show real criminals.